JasonEtco/jasonet.co/src/pages/posts/thoughts-on-docs.md

 ## Bonus: contribution workflow

 Encouraging people to contribute to documentation is a great way to improve your docs, and to get them involved in the project.
 Contributing to open source is hard, contributing to docs should be easy.
 Keep that in mind when choosing tooling.
-Asking contributors to clone the repo, download dependencies and build a site just to change verify some wording change can be a barrier for folks to get involved in the project.
+Asking contributors to clone the repo, download dependencies and build a site just to change and verify some wording change can be a barrier for folks to get involved in the project.

 ## Jason's hot take